Sputnik 1

 It was a polished metal sphere 58 cm in diameter with four external radio antennas to broadcast radio pulses.
 Its radio signal was easily detectable by amateur radio operators, and the 65° orbital inclination made its flight path cover virtually the entire inhabited Earth.

-The satellite's unanticipated success precipitated the American Sputnik crisis and triggered the Space Race, part of the Cold War.
-The launch was the beginning of a new era of political, military, technological and scientific developments.
-The word sputnik is Russian for satellite when interpreted in an astronomical context; its other meanings are spouse or traveling companion.
+The satellite's success was unanticipated by the United States.
+This precipitated the American Sputnik crisis and triggered the Space Race.
+The launch was the beginning of a new era of political, military, technological, and scientific developments.
+The word sputnik is Russian for satellite when interpreted in an astronomical context; its other meanings are spouse or travelling companion.

 Tracking and studying Sputnik 1 from Earth provided scientists with valuable information.
 The density of the upper atmosphere could be deduced from its drag on the orbit, and the propagation of its radio signals gave data about the ionosphere.